tyzbit/numerifides/README.md

 privacy-protective manner.

-I propose this system be called the Numerifides (capitalized) Trust Consensus Protocol, or Numerifides (Nu-mer-ih-fie-dees) for short.
+I propose this system be called the Numerifides (capitalized) Trust Consensus Protocol, or Numerifides (Nu-mer-ih-fih-dees) for short.
 Transactions using this system are to be called “numerifide(noun) transactions” (nu-mer-ih-fi’d) or “numerifides (lowercase)” (nu-mer-ih-fi-dz) and trusted mappings to be referred to as numerified(verb) numerifides(plural noun) or Numerifides transactions).